-One of the biggest ways to make an impact on a room is with new floors, and LVT flooring is becoming a more popular choice because of its affordable pricing, real wood look, and little maintenance.
+One of the biggest ways to make an impact on a room is with new floors, and Luxury Vinyl Flooring is becoming a more popular choice because of its affordable pricing, real wood look, and little maintenance.
 But, just like with any other permanent product, it’s imperative that the existing floor is clean and dry, in excellent condition, and most important, level.

 A flat and level floor is key so that the adjoining vinyl plank flooring don’t have varying heights.
-Whether you’ll be installing your LVT product over wood, tile, or concrete, the different types of subfloors require different types of preparation.
+Whether you’ll be installing your Luxury Vinyl Flooring product over wood, tile, or concrete, the different types of subfloors require different types of preparation.
 Pay close attention to these tips to help ensure a great install.

 Cleaning and Initial Testing